InkDAO/gitbook/protocol-overview/content-storage.md

 When Rachel publishes her NFT guide, it receives a CID like `bafkreihwdcefgh...`.
 This CID is mathematically derived from her content—change one character, the entire CID changes.
 The CID serves as both permanent address and authenticity guarantee.

 Her content doesn't live on one server—it's distributed across IPFS nodes worldwide.
 If one node goes down, others serve it.
-If decentralizedX disappeared tomorrow, Rachel's content would still be accessible through IPFS.
+If InkDAO disappeared tomorrow, Rachel's content would still be accessible through IPFS.
 Platform survival isn't tied to content survival.

 ## Private Access on Public Infrastructure

 IPFS is typically public—anyone with a CID can request content.
 But paid content needs privacy.
 How?

-DecentralizedX uses Pinata's private groups.
+InkDAO uses Pinata's private groups.
 When Rachel publishes, content goes to IPFS in a private group.
-The CID exists publicly, but accessing content requires authentication through decentralizedX's backend, which verifies blockchain ownership first.
+The CID exists publicly, but accessing content requires authentication through InkDAO's backend, which verifies blockchain ownership first.

 Result: content benefits from IPFS permanence and distribution, but access is controlled through cryptographic ownership.
 Can't be censored (on IPFS), can't disappear (distributed), can't be accessed without payment (blockchain tokens prove ownership).